ajinkeya17/Movie-Recommender-System/README.md

 ## Dataset Used : TMDB 5000 movies Dataset (https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)

 ## Options for Recommendor Systems : Content based vs Collaborative Filtering based.
-We used Content based modelling.
-Where a tag is created for each movie which represents it's comprehensive feature space.
-In our project we combined multiple textual columns such as actors of te movie,director,overview,etc to create a single textual tag of the movie which describes it the best.
+We used Content based modelling where a tag is created for each movie which represents it's comprehensive feature space.
+In our project we combined multiple textual columns such as actors of the movie,director,overview,etc to create a single textual tag of the movie which describes it the best.
 This textual tag is converted to a numeric vector.
 The similarity between each movie and all the others are calculated based on cosine similarity of these vectors.
 A gradio based interface was created where one can input any of the 4806 movies of the dataset and it will output the 5 most relevant/simmilar recommendations.

 # Steps:
 1.)
 Run the Movie Recommendor model python notebook.